nttcslab/dcase2023_task2_baseline_ae/README_legacy.md

       - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/eval_data/raw/<machine_type>/test/`.
 (These directories will be made available with the "evaluation dataset".)
       - The generated CSV files are stored in the directory.
       - This script also generates a CSV file, containing AUC, pAUC, precision, recall, and F1-score for each section.
+  - DCASE2025 task2 mode:
+    - "Development" mode:
+      - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2025t2/dev_data/raw/<machine_type>/test/`.
+      - The CSV files will be stored in the directory `results/`.
+      - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.
+    - "Evaluation" mode:
+      - This script generates a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2025t2/eval_data/raw/<machine_type>/test/`.
+(These directories will be made available with the "evaluation dataset".)
+      - The generated CSV files are stored in the directory.
+      - This script also generates a CSV file, containing AUC, pAUC, precision, recall, and F1-score for each section.
 - 03_summarize_results.sh
   - This script summarizes results into a csv file.
-  - Use the same as when summarizing DCASE2025, DCASE2024T2 and DCASE2023T2 results.
+  - Use the same as when summarizing DCASE2025T2, DCASE2024T2 and DCASE2023T2 results.

 ## Usage